Transnistria Governorate: Proposals for administration to the Dnieper

-On 17 August 1941, when Ion Antonescu announced Hitler he would only administer the territory between the Dniester and Bug, Romania's Deputy Prime Minister Mihai Antonescu had a discussion with the former before the response was sent to the German Führer.
+On 17 August 1941, when Ion Antonescu announced to Hitler that he would only administer the territory between the Dniester and Bug, Romania's Deputy Prime Minister Mihai Antonescu had a discussion with the former before the response was sent to the German Führer.
 He proposed Romania's wartime leader to reflect upon the possible advantages of taking over the administration of the entire territory Hitler had originally proposed, from the Dniester to the Dnieper.
 Mihai Antonescu believed that, by doing so, ethnic Romanians that were scattered throughout Ukraine beyond the Bug could have been moved to Romania.
 Additionally, he stated that, after an eventual Soviet defeat, Romania could have become a maritime power of the Black Sea, or at least establish a separate state in the region that was to be under Romania's protection and influence.